Michael Bloomberg launches Democratic presidential bid

 As a centrist with deep ties to Wall Street, Bloomberg is expected to struggle among the party’s energized progressive base.
 He became a Democrat only last year.
 Yet his tremendous resources and moderate profile could be appealing in a primary contest that has become, above all, a quest to find the person best-positioned to deny Trump a second term next November.

 Forbes ranked Bloomberg as the 11th-richest person in the world last year with a net worth of roughly $50 billion.
 Trump, by contrast, was ranked 259th with a net worth of just over $3 billion.
+His businesses — among them are financial data services and news services in various formats — employ more than 19,000 people in 69 countries.
+They are also certain to raise ethical questions about how his news-oriented businesses will cover the campaign and financial conflicts of interest for a possible presidency.

 Already, Bloomberg has vowed to spend at least $150 million of his fortune on various pieces of a 2020 campaign, including more than $100 million for internet ads attacking Trump, between $15 million and $20 million on a voter registration drive largely targeting minority voters, and more than $30 million on an initial round of television ads.